Invite friends and family to read the obituary and add memories.

 She was known for her warmth, kindness, and infectious smile, which brightened the lives of those around her.
 However, it was her family that brought her the greatest joy.
 She was a devoted mom, and grandmother.
 Maureen was remarkable for her gentle spirit and her ability to see the good in everyone, bringing joy to the lives of those who knew her.
 Her innate kindness and sweet disposition was a hallmark of her character, always.

-Maureen Brown will be greatly missed and remembered lovingly by her ex-husband David Brown; by her children, Carolynne (Don) Perkins, Michael L. Brown, Jacqueline Brown (Al), and Therese Stone; her grandchildren, Michael A. Brown, Sophia Brown and Catino Cammarata; her brothers Harry and Tom, by her many nieces and nephews to whom she was known as “Aunt Mo”, and by her Cairn terrier, Layla.
+Maureen Brown will be greatly missed and remembered lovingly by her ex-husband David Brown; by her children, Carolynne (Don) Perkins, Michael L. Brown, Jacqueline Brown (Al), and Therese Stone; her grandchildren, Michael A. Brown, Sophia Brown and Catino Cammarata; her brothers Harry (Anne) Carson and Tom Carson, by her many nieces and nephews to whom she was known as “Aunt Mo”, and by her Cairn terrier, Layla.

-A Celebration of Maureen’s extraordinary life will be held in the near future, details to be shared soon.
+A Celebration of Maureen’s extraordinary life will be held April 30th beginning at 11 AM at Lakeland Manor in St. Clair Shores, lunch will be provided.

 Maureen Brown’s radiant spirit touched the hearts of many and her gentle, loving presence will be dearly missed by many.
 She has left us with a legacy of love, laughter, and joy to carry on forever in our memories.
 Throughout her life, Maureen could be found enjoying her daily coffee.
 When next you tip a cup of java, please think of Maureen.